-Hunger and the need for emergency food is already increasing in Milwaukee County due to this policy.
-Milwaukee, like many areas of the state, qualifies as a “labor-surplus area.”
-There are significantly fewer available jobs compared to the number of people looking for work.
-The good news is that Governor Walker can request a waiver from the “time-limited benefits for all LSAs in Wisconsin, but has yet to do so.
+Hunger and the need for emergency food has already increased in Milwaukee County due to this policy.
+Milwaukee, like many areas of the state, qualifies as a labor-surplus area (LSA).
+This means that there are significantly fewer available jobs compared to the number of people looking for work.
+Governor Walker could request a waiver from the time-limited benefits for all LSAs in Wisconsin, but has yet to do so.

-- The state boasts of an $11.93 average hourly wage and 32.4 average hourly weekly hours for participants but glosses over the fact that 62% of FSET participants are earning a wage of $0/hr and zero hours worked.
-They don’t take these individuals into account when making their calculations.
+- The state boasts an $11.93 average hourly wage and 32.4 average weekly hours for participants, but glosses over the fact that 62% of FSET participants are earning a wage of $0/hour and zero hours worked.
+They don’t take those individuals into account when making their calculations.

 In fact, only since January has disenrollment for all other regions combined surpassed Milwaukee County’s disenrollment.
 This reflects lower referral rates in Milwaukee County from October to December of 2015 rather than a change in the disenrollment rate.